mjhoffmeister/Hydra.NET/README.md

 apiDocumentation.AddSupportedClass<Stock>();
 ```

-The [context](https://www.w3.org/2018/jsonld-cg-reports/json-ld/#the-context) of `ApiDocumentation` instances is initialized with with Hydra, RDF, RDFS, and XSD mappings.
+The [context](https://www.w3.org/2018/jsonld-cg-reports/json-ld/#the-context) of `ApiDocumentation` instances is initialized with Hydra, RDF, RDFS, and XSD mappings.
 Future versions of Hydra.NET may make this more dynamic.
 Nevertheless, you can add your own context mappings:
 ```csharp
 apiDocumentation.Context.TryAddMapping("doc", new Uri("https://api.example.com/doc#"));
 ```

 Operations are automatically discovered for their associated types.
 Given the above examples, the result of serializing `apiDocumentation` will be the following JSON-LD:
 ```json
 {